HersheyTaichou/CodeBible/content/Office 365/3 User/Database.md

+---
-# Migrate a mailbox to another database server
+title: Migrate a mailbox to another database server
+---

 This command can be useful when a mailbox is behaving oddly.
 It will migrate the mailbox to another server on Microsoft's end and appears to repair it at the same time, which can fix odd issues.

 ## Prerequisites

-Before running these commands, you will need to connect to [Exchange Online](../1%20Global/ExchangeOnlineManagement.md)
+Before running these commands, you will need to connect with the [[ExchangeOnlineManagement|Exchange Online PowerShell Module]]

 ## Commands